 The 50 Greatest Albums of 2018, Compiled by Martin Canine

-2018 sincerely questioned what we consider an album and what not.
-In one week, a big name of the music scene decides that seven tracks and less than half an hour are enough for a full length experience, while the next some other artist stuffed their record to the extreme.
-As a result, we had a larger amount of commercially successful and usually high charting double albums than in previous years, while some other releases would have easily passed as an EP, or even a maxi-single.
+2018 sincerely questioned what we consider an album and what we do not.
+In one week, a big name in the music scene decided that seven tracks and less than half an hour were enough for a full-length experience, while the next week, another artist stuffed their record to the extreme.
+As a result, we saw a larger number of commercially successful and usually high-charting double albums than in previous years, while some other releases could have easily passed as an EP or even a maxi-single.
 The shortest album on my list fits into the longest one roughly five times.
-Reactions about this phenomenon were naturally divided.
-While some said that the short albums had everything they need and kept a great quality throughout, others were furious and called it a cash grab.
-In the meantime, the long albums were similarly polarizing: some praised how much content you get from a single release, others found they were uneven and had too many fillers.
-It probably all comes down to how you consume your music: if you purchase the albums, you want to get as much music as possible from your money, while for someone who solely streams songs the length is mostly irrelevant.
-As I said on my songs list, I am new to streaming, but I personally do it like this: I listen to music online first, and if I really like it, I’ll buy it - physically if possible, digitally if necessary.

-To make it onto my list, it ultimately came down to the releases’ overall quality, and if the album in its entirety can give you a rich and varied impression.
-Does the 22 minute record have a huge amount of different layers and facettes to explore, and did the 100 minute album feel half as long as it actually is?
-Then they both probably have just the right length for what they want to be.
-As always, the whole is more than the sum of its parts, as albums are often entirely different experiences than the individual tracks - that goes for every release, whether it’s album, EP or mixtape.
+To make it onto my list, it ultimately came down to the releases' overall quality and whether the album in its entirety could provide a rich and varied impression.
+Does the 22-minute record have a huge amount of different layers and facets to explore?
+Did the 100-minute album feel half as long as it actually is?
+Then they both probably have just the right length for what they aim to be.

-Here is my full list in reverse order for more thrills (accompanying texts will only be available in the main list though):
+Here is my full list in reverse order for more thrills (accompanying texts will only be available in the main list, though):

 50. Drake - Scorpion